Eric-Chung-0511/Learning-Record/README.md

-These Projects are for practicing.
-If the code refernce others, will be remark at the top of the notebook
+These projects are for practice purposes.
+If the code references someone else's work, it will be remark on the jupyter notebook.